 Patagonia Girls' Hi-Loft Down Sweater Hoody

-Ultralight and water-resistant, the Girls’ Hi-Loft Down Sweater Hoody is insulated with 600-fill-power Traceable Down (duck down traced from parent farm to apparel factory to help ensure the birds that supply it are not force-fed or live-plucked).
+Ultralight and water-resistant, the Girls’ Hi-Loft Down Sweater Hoody is insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

 - Lightweight, windproof shell fabric has high tear-strength, a DWR (durable water repellent) finish and is made of 100% recycled polyester

-- Comfortable, 3-panel hood with quilted construction for a secure fit
+- Comfortable, three-panel hood with quilted construction for a secure fit

 - Full-length Vislon® zipper with internal wind flap; has reflective webbing pull; zipper garage eliminates chin chafe